-Bambi is the TCHC Information Services Manager.
-She works closely with TCHC’s Assessors, ensuring that processes at the entry points of homelessness are streamlined and work well and our community’s data gives valuable insights to providing services.
-When she’s not streamlining and working with data, Bambi loves to read and enjoys spending time with her family and travelling.
+Bambi is the Homeless Coalition’s HMIS Manager.
+She works closely with the Homeless Coalition’s Assessors, ensuring that processes at the entry points of homelessness are streamlined and work well and our community’s data gives valuable insights to providing services.
+When she’s not streamlining and working with data, Bambi loves to read, spend time with her family, and travel.

 CoC Planning Manager

 Stella is the Homeless Coalition’s CoC Planning Manager.
 You can catch her assisting with monitoring and program evaluations, working on and assisting with grant management, onboarding new agencies into the CoC, and facilitating the committees for our community priority populations and Advisory Council Committees.
 She got into nonprofit work because she enjoys being around people and organizations who aren’t scared to do something different to make change.
 Stella enjoys spending time with her family, cooking, traveling, music, shopping, binge watching Netflix, seeing the latest movies, trying new things, meeting new people and keeping up with the latest dance moves.